rishan-mohamed/myapp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Rishan  - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify this `README.md` to reflect any additional details specific to your project.